Frequently Asked Questions

 7. Can my long-haul moving van or truck get in?

-Yes!
-Our facilities are designed so that long-haul moving vans have easy access!
-Once you have been assigned your mini storage unit number, you then direct your mover to our website, tell them which facility you are in and provide the storage locker number.
-They can then print off the site plan 4018 Marsh Rd Site Plan or 3017 Dairy Drive Site Plan and know before they even pick up your possessions what the moving logistics will be.
+Yes...we get high marks for moving truck accessibility!
+Our facilities are designed so long-haul moving vans have easy access!
+Once you have been assigned your mini storage unit number, you then direct your mover to our website, tell them which facility address you are at and provide the storage locker number.
+They can then print off the site plan 4018 Marsh Rd Site Plan, 3017 Dairy Drive Site Plan, or 4019 Marsh Road Site Plan and know before they even pick up your possessions what the moving logistics will be.
 There will be no need for your mover to tell you the move is too difficult and that they need to charge you a surcharge.
-We also accept Pods, U-Pack and U-Box drop offs.
+We also accept PODS, U-Pack and U-Box drop offs.
+IMPORTANT: Be sure to show your mover the site plan and your storage unit# as its ease of access may provide a more attractive bid from your mover!

 9. I am out of state.
 How do I reserve a storage unit without being there?

 For customers out of state or overseas, we typically have a telephone conversation to discuss your situation in terms of timing and how you are moving in (truck, moving van, etc.).
-From what you have told us in that conversation, we make a self-storage unit size recommendation and confirm prices and availability per your time schedule.
-Once you agree to our recommendation, we have you provide a credit card (Visa or MasterCard) to reserve.
+From that conversation, we make a self-storage unit recommendation, confirm prices and availability per your time schedule.
+Once you agree to our recommendation, you provide a credit card to reserve.
 Then you send us a confirming email, agreeing to what was discussed.
 We will email back confirming the storage room number and facility location.
 At this point, we take that mini storage unit off the market, as it is now in your name.

 10. Do I need climate-controlled storage (often confused with temperature-controlled storage)?